 - A copy of the loan certification that the school sends to the lender (in FFEL) or the Direct Loan Origination Center, including the amount of the loan and the period of enrollment.
-The requirement includes certification information submitted electronically. - The cost of attendance, estimated financial assistance, and estimated family contribution used to calculate the loan amount (and any other information that may be required to determine the borrower's eligibility, such as the student's Federal Pell Grant eligibility or ineligibility). - The date(s) and amount(s) the school disbursed the loan funds to the student or to the parent borrower.
-(For loans delivered to the school by check, the date the school endorsed each loan check, if required.) - Documentation of any confirmation process or processes associated with multi-year use of the Master Promissory Note.
-This does not have to be part of individual borrower files, but can be part of a student handout or other written statement of your policies.
-There is no retention limit for this documentation; you must keep it indefinitely because it may affect the enforceability of loans made at the time.
+The requirement includes certification information submitted electronically. - The cost of attendance, estimated financial assistance, and estimated family contribution used to calculate the loan amount (and any other information that may be required to determine the borrower's eligibility, such as the student's Federal Pell Grant eligibility or ineligibility). - The date(s) the school disbursed the loan funds to the student or to the parent borrower.
+(For loans delivered to the school by check, the date the school endorsed each loan check, if required.) - For loans delivered by electronic funds transfer or master check, a copy of the borrower's written authorization to deliver the initial and subsequent disbursements of each loan. - Documentation of any confirmation process or processes associated with multi-year use of the MPN.
+Note: This documentation must be kept indefinitely, because it must be submitted to the Department upon request if a borrower challenges the enforceability of a loan.